zeyadsleem/web-hooks/README.md

 # Supermarket Polling Example

-This project demonstrates short polling, long polling, and WebSocket implementations using Node.js and Express.
+This project demonstrates short polling, long polling, WebSocket, and Webhook implementations using Node.js and Express.

 ## Files